neicnordic/sensitive-data-archive/docs/decisions/0006-metrics-and-tracing.md

 ## Context and Problem Statement

-Tracing and metrics are helpful tools to be able to monitor(and debug) a system if configured and implemented in a reasonable manner in relation to the system.
+Tracing and metrics are helpful tools to be able to monitor and debug a system.

 With metrics and tracing the ability to inspect message and request handling is enhanced, this helps support:
 * Finding where and why requests / message handling fails.